Loading...

 2. Check the /etc/hosts file on your ESXi hosts if you are not using a DNS server to ensure names and IPs match perfectly.

-Step 5: Manual Agent Removal
+Fix 5: Manual Agent Removal

-Step 5.
-Once reconnected, right-click the host and select Reconfigure for vSphere HA. vCenter will now perform a clean installation of the agent.
+Step 6.
+In the vSphere Client, right-click the host and select “Connection > “Reconnect.
+Alternatively, right-click the cluster and select “Reconfigure for vSphere HA. vCenter will perform a clean installation of the agent.

 Prevention Tips for Future Upgrades